NREL/floris/docs/examples.md

 optimized yaw settings at a single wind speed.
 Then, compare results to the baseline no-yaw configuration.

-### 12_optimize_yaw.py
-Construct wind farm yaw settings for a full wind rose based on the optimized yaw settings at a single wind speed.
-Then, compare results to the baseline no-yaw configuration.

 ### 12_optimize_yaw_in_parallel.py
 Comparable to the above but perform all the computations using parallel processing.
 In the current example, use 16 cores